Marine Mammals

 Diet: > 60 genera of marine organisms, including shrimp, crabs, tube worms, soft corals, tunicates, sea cucumbers, various mollusks, and even parts of other pinnipeds, but prefers benthic bivalve mollusks – clams.

-Distribution: Atlantic Population lives in the Canadian Arctic, across Greenland, Svalbard, and the western part of Arctic Russia, within 8 sub-populations.
+Distribution: Circumpolar distribution with 2 subspecies: Atlantic & Pacific.
+The Atlantic Population lives in the Canadian Arctic, across Greenland, Svalbard, and the western part of Arctic Russia, within 8 sub-populations.

-Threats: seal hunting (native Arctic people), tourism, chemical and plastic pollution, entanglement in fishing gear, over fishing, global warming.
+Threats: seal hunting (native Arctic people), tourism, chemical and plastic pollution, oil and gas drilling, vessel traffic, entanglement in fishing gear, overfishing, global warming (melting of sea ice habitat).

 Phoca vitulina

-Norway: small colonies along the coast, in Lofoten no breeding colony exists, only individual harbor seals can be seen feeding.
+Norway: Hunted in Norway, 450 seals quota per year (IMR) and about 500 seals are killed in fishing equipment yearly in Norway (IMR).
+Small colonies along the coast, in Lofoten no breeding colony exists, only individual harbor seals can be seen feeding.

 Group formation: Gregarious groups on haul-out places, alone at sea